speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 Below is an example of the Barb avatar speaking, blinking, and changing poses.

 <img src = "docs/documentation/Images/AmberAnimated.gif" width="250px" height="300px">

+## Additional Documentation

+For more information about the API, please refer to our additional documentation: [Working with Speaking Portal REST API](/docs/documentation/API_documentation.md).

+When adding a new avatar, if using Adobe Illustrator, please refer to our [tooling documentation](docs/documentation/tooling_documentation.md) for how to set up the layers, and then use the [script](/speaking-portal-project/tooling/frameGeneratorScript.jsx) to automatically export each frame.

 ## Limitations